AGT-Kulak/Counterexamples-Faudree-Schelp/README.md

 ### Examples

 `bash faudreeSchelp.sh 16d '-d'`
-Generates all planar cubic three-connected graphs on 16 vertices that are hamiltonian-connected but not k-uniformly connected for all k in {n/2-1...n-2}
+Generates all planar cubic three-connected graphs on 16 vertices that are hamiltonian-connected but do not satisfy ${\mathfrak P}_k$ for every $n/2\leq k \leq n$

 `bash faudreeSchelp.sh 17 '-p -m5'`
-Generates all planar simple three-connected graphs on 17 vertices with minimum degree 5 that are hamiltonian-connected but not k-uniformly connected for all k in {n/2-1...n-2}
+Generates all planar simple three-connected graphs on 17 vertices with minimum degree 5 that are hamiltonian-connected but do not satisfy ${\mathfrak P}_k$ for every $n/2\leq k \leq n$

 `bash faudreeSchelp.sh 17 '-p -m5'`
-Generates all planar simple three-connected graphs on 17 vertices with minimum degree 5 that are hamiltonian-connected but not k-uniformly connected for all k in {n/2-1...n-2}
+Generates all planar simple three-connected graphs on 17 vertices with minimum degree 5 that are hamiltonian-connected but do not satisfy ${\mathfrak P}_k$ for every $n/2\leq k \leq n$

 `bash faudreeSchelp_non_planar.sh 8 '-C'`
-Generates all simple two-connected graphs on 8 vertices that are hamiltonian-connected but not k-uniformly connected for all k in {n/2-1...n-2}
+Generates all simple two-connected graphs on 8 vertices that are hamiltonian-connected but do not satisfy ${\mathfrak P}_k$ for every $n/2\leq k \leq n$

 `bash faudreeSchelp_non_planar_all.sh 7 '-C'`
 Generates all simple two-connected graphs on 7 vertices that are hamiltonian-connected

 `bash faudreeSchelp_full.sh 12 '-p'`
-Generates all planar simple three-connected graphs on 12 vertices that are hamiltonian-connected andt k-uniformly connected for all k in {2...n-2}
+Generates all planar simple three-connected graphs on 12 vertices that are hamiltonian-connected andsatisfy ${\mathfrak P}_k$ for every $2\leq k \leq n$

 ## Verification